 The number one reason you may be experiencing lag, high latency, or a slow connection while gaming could be related to your internet package.

-Quite simply, if you’re not paying for a high speed internet connection, there’s nothing hardware can do to fix it.
+Truth is, if you’re not paying for a high-speed internet connection, there’s nothing hardware can do to fix it.

 While a majority of gamers have access to broadband internet (and even some have access to fiber), if you live on an island or a remote location it’s possible that you may be out of luck.